WiIIiamTang/SummaRuNNer/README.md

 The training process also requires word embeddings and a vocabulary built from the embeddings.

+### Word embeddings
+The data has 100-dimensional word2vec embeddings that are already trained on the CNN/Daily Mail corpus.
+If the embeddings change you might need to rebuild the vocabulary (``preprocess.py``).

-### Labeler
+## Labeler
 The heuristic algorithm for labeling sentences for extractive training is in ``extractive_labeler``.
 Although it seems like a faithful implementation of the paper's greedy algorithm, it does not always give the same result as hpzhao's labeled dataset.

 When training on a new dataset, the sentences must all be labelled first.

-### Word embeddings
+### Usage
-The data has 100-dimensional word2vec embeddings that are already trained on the CNN/Daily Mail corpus.
-If the embeddings change you might need to rebuild the vocabulary (``preprocess.py``).
+WIP